tba - in draft form for use now, but it will be added to. Meanwhile, use the links and the search engine to go to related sections.

 It implies strength, but in our use here there is not a morality element;

-and Integrity , which is "the whole working together in harmony" to
+Integrity is strictly "the whole working together in harmony" to get what we

 ITS VITAL IMPORTANCE, BEYOND TRITE